Adult

 amoxicillin 1g iv tds or 500mg po tds (oral dose can be increased to 1g po tds in particularly severe cases where the patient is able to tolerate that dose)

-+ doxycycline 100mg po bd
+AND doxycycline 100mg po bd

 Alternative